 How We Handle Military Divorces

 Military divorces involve unique legal issues in most cases.
-There are often issues about jurisdiction, custody, how to divide military retirement, whether payments can be made directly from DFAS, and a host of other issues that can seem daunting at first.
+There are often issues about jurisdiction, child custody, how to divide military retirement, whether payments can be made directly from DFAS, and a host of other issues that can seem daunting at first.
 Many of our attorneys have extensive experience handling military divorces from the perspective of the person serving as well as that person’s spouse.
-We bring a client-focused approach to military cases that will allow you to work through your issues in the most efficient, time saving, cost saving, and healthy way possible.
+We bring a client-focused approach to military cases that will allow you to work through your issues in the most efficient, time-saving, cost-saving, and healthy way possible.

 Remember that you still have all the divorce options available to people who are not in the military, like mediated divorce and collaborative divorce, but everything is done with military benefits in mind.

 There are various methods for calculating the portion of military pension to which an ex-spouse is entitled.
 These can include net present value and reserve jurisdiction.
 While the most common is reserve jurisdiction, meaning they share the ex-spouse receives is calculated at retirement, divorcing parties should discuss these various options before making a decision.
 If, for instance, there is the possibility of a buyout up front, then the parties may choose to explore a net present value calculation.
 Whatever you decide, however, those terms must be stated explicitly in your divorce decree and a subsequent court order dividing the military pension.

 This is one area of military divorce that causes enormous problems.
 Spouses often believe that if they were the survivor beneficiary of the survivor benefit plan while married, they will remain so upon divorce.
 This is NOT correct.
 The survivor benefit plan is a mutually exclusive benefit that MUST be addressed in the divorce settlement, and with other documentation following the divorce within a year of the divorce.